verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] That's your problem.
 And I'm your solution
 - [ ] There are men she chews and swallows, and then there are men she holds in her mouth until they dissolve.
 - [ ] She is infinitely more talented in the things I most want to do
+- [ ] I noticed a pattern, not just this one situation.